List of material published by WikiLeaks: Trident Nuclear Weapons System

 Whistle blower, Royal Navy Able Seaman William McNeilly exposed serious security issues relate to the UK's nuclear weapons system.
 McNeilly's 18-page report alleged serious lapses in security, including floods and fires, security passes not being checked, and the risk of infiltration.
 The Navy rejected his allegations, but said they would investigate them.
-After the leak, McNeilly evaded capture and before handing himself in.
+After the leak, McNeilly evaded capture before handing himself in.

 The Saudi Cables

 In June 2015 Wikileaks began publishing confidential and secret Saudi Arabian government documents.
-TIME and others reported speculated that a group of hackers called the Yemen Cyber Army were WikiLeaks' source.
+TIME and others reported speculated that a group of hackers called the Yemen Cyber Army were WikiLeaks' source, and Al-Jazeera said there was a possible connection in the WikiLeaks press release.
 Experts including Recorded Future believed the Yemen Cyber Army was an Iranian front.

 Cables from early 2013 indicate that the British government under David Cameron may have traded votes with Saudi Arabia to support each other's election to the United Nations Human Rights Council (UNHRC) for the period 2014–2016.
 Both Britain and Saudi Arabia joined the UNHRC in the election held in 2013.
 UN Watch expressed concern at the report saying that UNHRC must be chosen based on upholding the highest standards of human rights.

+Saudi Arabia didn't deny the documents were authentic, but appeared to respond to the release by warning its citizens against sharing "documents that might be faked".
 The release received some criticism for being an unredacted "info dump" that included at least 124 medical files of rape victims, mental health patients, and others.
 It also included personal, financial and identity records, including Hillary Clinton's passport information.
 Other files outed gay people.
 WikiLeaks responded to the media criticism with a series of tweets, calling it “recycled news” that was “not even worth a headline.”